Idan Shemesh

-Idan Shemesh (עידן שמש; born 6 August 1990) is an Israeli professional footballer who plays for Israeli National League side Hapoel Petah Tikva.
+Idan Shemesh (עידן שמש; born 6 August 1990) is an Israeli professional footballer who plays for Israeli National League side Ihud Bnei Shefa-'Amr.

 Club career

 Early years

 Shemesh started his football career with the youth teams of Hapoel Rishon LeZion and Maccabi Tel Aviv.
 On summer 2009 he loan to Hapoel Marmorek.

 Maccabi Petah Tikva

 On 7 July 2014 Shemesh signed with Maccabi Petah Tikva and he scored the first goal in the Israeli Premier League on 10 January 2015.

 Bnei Sakhnin

 On 4 September 2016 Shemesh signed with Bnei Sakhnin.
 He scored 6 goals on 2016–17 and 3 goals on 2017–18.

 Hapoel Haifa

 On 24 January 2019 Shemesh signed with Hapoel Haifa.
 Two days after, he scored the first goal in the team.